Winning in a Multi Offer Market. It Isn’t Easy For Uninformed Buyers.

 Know your Agent’s Support Team

 It takes a village.
 The team is more than just your agent.
-The loan officers, showing agents, inspectors, appraisers, and escrow officers are all involved in throughout the process.
+The loan officers, showing agents, inspectors, appraisers, and title officers are all involved in throughout the process.
 You want an agent with a well-experienced, efficient, and dedicated team of professionals backing them.
 Ask them who they plan to work with, and feel free to request past client testimonials.